-- Property owners who are maintaining an approved payment commitment - Property owners who have lodged a formal notice of Objection or have advised Council of a formal dispute with their most recent notice of rates and charges - Property owners in receipt of a Missed Discount Letter as this serves as Reminder Letter1
+- Property owners with an outstanding balance of less than \$5.00 - Property owners who are maintaining an approved payment commitment - Property owners who have lodged a formal notice of Objection or have advised Council of a formal dispute with their most recent notice of rates and charges - Property owners who have lodged a hardship application

 Council does not verbally contact property owners who are in arrears via telephone.
 If Council has a current mobile number of a property owner, Council will contact via text message, utilising a bulk distribution method.
-Council will not use the text message contact if the property owners opts out to receiving the text message reminders.
+Council will not use the text message contact if the property owners opt out to receiving the text message reminders.